 a.
-If the project(s) to be financed with the proceeds of the securities will be funded with multiple sources of funds, the State will adopt an accounting methodology that:

-maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities;

-first out basis; or commingles the proceeds and monitors the expenditures on a first in, provides for the expenditure of funds received from multiple sources on a proportionate basis.
+If the project(s) to be financed with the proceeds of the securities will be funded with multiple so arces of funds, the State will adopt an accounting methodology that: maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities; commingles the proceeds and monitors the expenditures on a first in, first out basis; or provides for the expenditure of funds received from multiple sources on a proportionate basis. .